 If you're already a long-time, practiced ruminator and want to put an end to your recurring negative thoughts, there are some simple changes you can make in your life to do just that:

-• Try to solve your problems proactively: First recognize the problems in your life and then start to take action step by step to solve your problems.
+- Try to be proactive in solving your problems: First recognize the problems in your life and then start taking step by step action to solve your problems.

-• Adjust your own expectations: Negative, brooding thoughts can creep in when we question our self-worth.
+- Adjust your own expectations: Negative, brooding thoughts can creep in when we question our self-worth.
 Praise yourself for your successes and forgive yourself for your mistakes.
-Constantly work on boosting your self-esteem by taking care of yourself and doing things that you enjoy and are good at.
+Constantly work to build your self-esteem by taking care of yourself and doing things you enjoy and are good at.

-• Create a support system for yourself: It is very important that you have friends, family members and maybe even a therapist.
-Talk to people you can ask for help or simply ask something when something goes wrong or you're having a bad day.
-These special people can help you to stop your thought carousel.
-Also because they are very likely to boost your self-esteem.
+- Create a support system for yourself: It is very important that you have friends, family members and maybe even a therapist.
+Talk to people you can ask for help or just ask something when something goes wrong or you are having a bad day.
+These special people can help you stop your mental carousel.
+Also, because they are very likely to boost your self-esteem.

 Stop the carousel of thoughts and think less from now on

-If you're a 'seasoned' ruminator, it's important to know some tips that can help you stop your mind racing before it gets completely out of control.
-It's also important to be proactive and also take steps to prevent yourself from starting to ruminate in the first place.
+If you're an "experienced" ruminator, it's important to know some tips that can help you stop your mind whirling before it gets completely out of control.
+It's also important to be proactive and also take steps to prevent yourself from starting to brood in the first place.

-If you realize this and change your lifestyle and attitude, it is possible to free yourself from ruminative thoughts.
-If you find that you are not able to free yourself from negative thoughts with these tips, you should consider seeking help from a psychotherapist or psychologist.
+If you become aware of this and change your lifestyle and attitude, it is possible to free yourself from ruminating thoughts.
+If you find that you are not able to free yourself from negative thoughts with these tips, you should consider asking a psychotherapist or psychologist for help.

-I hope that I have been able to help you with this article on stopping thought carousels - and that you will soon be thinking more positively.
+I hope that I was able to help you with this post on stopping thought carousels - and that you will soon be thinking more positively.
 Do you have any questions, suggestions or further tips?
-Then I look forward to your comment.
+Then I look forward to your comments.

 Stay healthy,

-PS: In the next article, you will now find out how you can Treat panic attacks naturally can!
+PS.: In the next article you will now learn how you can specifically and treat panic attacks naturally can!